Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Rural Economic Development Loan and Grant: This program provides funding for infrastructure projects in rural areas through local loans.
 Those loans are then passed on to local businesses in the community for projects that establish lasting jobs.

-6. Rural Microentrepreneur Assistance Program: Much like the SBA’s microloans program, the USDA provides loans and grants to qualifying organizations to support their growth and offer training and technical assistance.
+6. Rural Microentrepreneur Assistance Program: Similar to the SBA’s microloans, the USDA provides loans up to $500,000 and grants to microenterprise development organizations that support rural businesses with fewer than 10 employees.

-7. Value-Added Producer Grants (VAPGs): The VAPG program extends grants to agricultural producers to assist them in producing and marketing new agricultural products.
+7. Value-Added Producer Grants (VAPGs): The VAPG program extends grants up to $250,000 to agricultural producers to assist them in producing and marketing new agricultural products.
 New or disadvantaged producers receive priority in the program.

 FYIDid you know